JRRRRRRR/dsc-case-study-hypothesis-testing/notebooks/README.md

 There is also a functions.py file from which one can import the various functions all in one neat spot.

 Our conclusions
-Q1 -
+Q1 - We reject the Null hypothesis and state there is not no relation between quantity ordered and discount

-Q2 - We reject the Null hypothesis and state there is not no relation between quantity ordered and discount
+Q2 - The shapiro test with p-value 0.00118 which is less than 0.05.
+We can reject the null hypothises.
+Therefore the data does not fit the normal distribution.
+And we choose wilcoxon test which gives us p_value 0 which is less than 0.05.
+We can reject the null hypothises.
+Therefore there is difference in number of orders and territory

 Q3 - There was indeed a connection between employees and total order price, as well as a connection between employees and total order quantity.
 Some employees outperforming others.
 Anne and Robert, in particular, excelled.
 See the notebooks for details.